 Fitness Orientation presents an opportunity to gain a better understanding of "WHAT" and "HOW" to make workouts the most beneficial.
 Fitness Orientation sessions will be offered in small groups settings.
-Check the Events postings on the website.
 Please allow 1 hour for Fitness Orientation.

 At Fitness Orientation, we like to address 3 areas:

 1) Brief information session about fitness and working out